Doug Kramer

 Douglas Rimorin Kramer (born July 10, 1983) is a Filipino former basketball player.
-He played for eight teams in the Philippine Basketball Association (PBA).
+Playing power forward for the Ateneo Blue Eagles, he then played for eight teams in the Philippine Basketball Association (PBA).

+Early life

+Kramer grew up in Baguio.
+His father was an oil engineer, while his mother stayed at home.
+He studied at a Christian school in his high school years.

 College career

+Ateneo Blue Eagles

+In his rookie season, the Eagles won the Season 65 championship.

+In UAAP Season 68, Kramer had a season-high 18 points alongside 12 rebounds and two blocks in a win over the NU Bulldogs.
+That season, Ateneo reached the semifinals.
-Kramer set a career-high 19 rebounds along with 3 blocks and 16 points in Ateneo's 98–88 win over University of the Philippines on August 20, 2006.

-He also made the famous Game 1 winning shot of the Ateneo vs. UST championship on Sept.
-22, 2006.
-His team won game 1 and ended up losing Games 2 and 3 to eventual champions, UST.
+Kramer returned for his final season with Ateneo.
+In Season 69, Kramer set a college career-high 19 rebounds along with 3 blocks and 16 points in Ateneo's 98–88 win over UP on August 20, 2006.
+He then made the famous Game 1 winning shot of the Ateneo vs. UST in Game 1 of the championship on Sept.
+24, 2006.
+His team ended up losing Games 2 and 3 to eventual champions, UST.